-What do brands think of Facebook's News Feed shift?
+What do brands think of Facebook's news feed shift?

 "Pages making posts that people generally don’t react to or comment on could see the biggest decreases in distribution.
 Pages whose posts prompt conversations between friends will see less of an effect," he wrote in a blog post.

-"The most difficult thing about this, is that it will impact some publishers more than others but it really emphasizes that all are subject to the these Facebook rules and they can change whenever without much rationale and without much consultation," said Chavern.
+"The most difficult thing about this," Chavern said, "is that it will impact some publishers more than others, but it really emphasizes that all are subject to these Facebook rules and they can change whenever without much rationale and without much consultation."

 Facebook crackdown on clickbait has already hurt engagement

-While this might be another blow to publishers and brands, many already took the first big hit last year.
+While this may be another blow to publishers and brands, many already took the first big hit last year.

 Engagement has been down among core Facebook users, according to data for August and September of 2017 that was analyzed by Pivotal Research Group.
 However, during that time, Facebook's unique audience has continued to grow.

-"We can speculate that the concerns reflected in [Facebook CEO Mark] Zuckerberg’s post may very well have been driving these declines," Brian Wieser, senior research analyst at Pivotal Research Group, said in a note.
+"We can speculate that the concerns reflected in Zuckerberg’s post may very well have been driving these declines," Brian Wieser, senior research analyst at Pivotal Research Group, said in a note, referring to social media's site founder and CEO, Mark Zuckerberg.

 That data coincides with Facebook's crackdown on clickbait, those sensational posts that exclaim, "You won't believe what happens next!" or "See what this Hollywood star looks like now!"